TheGameCreators/FPS-Creator-Classic/readme.txt

 V11

-plrlastfired=x (condition) returns true if weapon path X is the last player weapon fired. radargreater=x y (condition) returns true is an entites range on the radar is greater (in segment size) than x and Y=1, else returns true if range less than x and Y=0 radarequal=x y (condition) returns true is an entites range on the radar is equal (in segment size) to x and Y=1, else returns true if range does not equal x and Y=0
+plrlastfired=x (condition) returns true if weapon path X is the last player weapon fired or x=the slot the weapon is carried in. radargreater=x y (condition) returns true is an entites range on the radar is greater (in segment size) than x and Y=1, else returns true if range less than x and Y=0 radarequal=x y (condition) returns true is an entites range on the radar is equal (in segment size) to x and Y=1, else returns true if range does not equal x and Y=0
 Fixed aiheardsound bug.